2abet/flagwise/docs/USER_MANAGEMENT.md

 ### Forgot Password
 - Contact an Admin user for password reset
 - **Known Limitation**: No self-service password recovery currently available
-- **Enhancement Needed**: Email-based or security-question recovery system
+- **Enhancement Planned**: Email-based recovery system (target: v1.2.0)
-- This is a significant usability gap that should be prioritized for future releases
+- This is a significant usability gap prioritized for Q2 2024

 ## Audit and Compliance